|Bertrand Russell (Photo credit: Wikipedia)|

 As high school graduation neared, I found myself becoming more liberal than my parents on most issues (e.g., I supported the legalization of drugs, animal rights, and became quite concerned about the environment).
-I saw no use for religion, but my feelings toward it were less hostile than they had been previously.
-Had you met me at the time, I might have described myself as "spiritual but not religious."
+I saw no use for religion, but my feelings toward it were somewhat less hostile than they had been previously.
+Had you met me at the time, I might have even described myself as "spiritual but not religious."
 I saw religion more as a waste of time than a destructive force.
 My feelings toward most believers could be described as a mixture of pity and disdain.

 Under the guidance of my parents and a few influential high school teachers whom I trusted, my college application process focused on private liberal arts colleges.
 I had the grades to get in, and my grandparents were willing to help considerably with the expenses to fund what they saw as a superior education.
 I was in complete agreement with everyone advising me that a small liberal arts college offered too many advantages to pass up (e.g., small class sizes, an opportunity to work closely with faculty, higher academic standards than state schools, etc.).
 The fact that all the liberal arts colleges I was considering were religious institutions did not bother me because all the ones I applied to played down their religious origins and emphasized the quality of the education they provided.